 It’s a largely conservative and patriarchal country with a large population of men to women.
 Indian women can feel oppressed.

 You will also see an overwhelming ratio of men to women on the streets.
-Men are very visible in blue-collar jobs, working in restaurants, laundry, and jobs you might find women doing in your country.
+Men are very visible in blue-collar jobs, working in restaurants, laundry, and jobs you might find women doing in a western country.
+This can feel intimidating as a female solo traveler.
+It took me time to get comfortable with this aspect of India.
 Many Indian women stay at home and indoors.
 Indian women are on the streets, only when they need to be, is what I was told by a few locals.
 Women are protected in society, but they can also feel like second-rate citizens.
-In certain rural areas, having a girl is a burden to a family due to what was once expected in dowry payment for marriage.
+Rapes can go unreported and happen by people the women have come in contact with to a relative uncle.
+In rural areas, having a girl is a burden to a family due to what was once expected in dowry payment for marriage.
 Female babies in such cases of poor families, were found drowned or left to die.
+In general, Indian men and families may feel concerned for your safety as a solo female.
+Indian men have advised me to avoid traveling alone in India.
+Keep in mind, Indian society is highly protective of women.

 In white-collar and modern society you’ll find a little more of a mixture of men and women out and about.